This I pray, that your love may abound yet more and more in knowledge and all discernment. Philippians 1:9

 You shall not fast as you are doing this day,

 to make your voice to be heard on high.

 5 Is this the kind of fast that I would choose:

 A day for a man to humble himself

 and bow his head down like a reed,

 spreading sackcloth and ashes under himself?

 and day pleasing to the Lord?

-6 “Isn’t this the fast that I have chosen:
+6 “Is this not the fast that I have chosen:

 to release the bonds of wickedness,